bulkan/robot-simulation/README.md

 - This isn't a proper CLI in the sense that it should probably use `yarn link` along with the `bin` section in `package.json`

+- I added support for `# comment` lines in the input file

 - I've assumed that if the PLACE command puts the robot into an out bounds placement it will just start at 0,0 facing NORTH.
 For example given a 5x5 tabletop and PLACE 6,0,NORTH will place the bot at 0,0,NORTH

 - As the origin is (0,0) (SOUTH WEST most corner) then in a 5x5 tabletop (4,4) is the x,y position for the top right corner (NORTH EAST)